Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Introduction

 The framework of \emph{algebraic diversity} (AD) generalizes this correspondence to arbitrary finite groups: given any finite group $G$ acting on the observation space, the group's irreducible representations define a spectral transform, and that transform is the KL transform if and only if the signal covariance commutes with the group's Cayley graph adjacency matrix.
 The central result is a \emph{General Replacement Theorem} proving that a single observation, when processed through the action of a matched group, yields a full-rank covariance estimate whose eigendecomposition provides the same subspace information as multi-snapshot temporal averaging, which, as we show, is itself the degenerate case of algebraic diversity with the trivial group $G = \{e\}$ applied independently to each snapshot.
 The mechanism is that each group element generates an algebraically distinct ``view'' of the observation: the structured signal transforms predictably (equivariantly) under the group action, while the unstructured noise is scrambled differently by each element.
 The eigendecomposition of the group-averaged matrix then separates the structured from the unstructured, precisely as temporal averaging does, but from a single measurement.

-A second foundational question is also answered: \emph{among all possible groups, which is optimal?} We prove that the symmetric group $S_M$ is universally optimal, because its Cayley graph spectral decomposition yields the KL transform, which is itself optimal among all linear transforms.
-However, $S_M$ has order $M!$ and is computationally intractable for moderate $M$.
+A second foundational question is also answered: \emph{among all possible groups, which is optimal?} The universal optimum is the KL transform itself, and a group attains it precisely when the signal covariance commutes with the group action; the matched group is therefore the operative optimum.
+The symmetric group $S_M$ realizes the KL transform through its Cayley graph spectral decomposition (the construction of~\cite{thornton2005}), but this is a property of that construction and not of the group-averaged estimator $\mathbf{F}_G$: for $\mathbf{F}_G$, averaging over $S_M$ collapses the estimate to a two-eigenvalue form and destroys the spectral shape (Section~\ref{sec:pase}).
 The practical challenge, and the central open problem, is \emph{group selection}: finding the smallest group whose algebraic structure matches the signal's covariance structure.
 The DFT (cyclic group) and DCT (dihedral group) are the two most familiar solutions to this problem, but the framework reveals an entire spectrum of possibilities indexed by the lattice of subgroups of $S_M$.

 This principle was first observed empirically by Thornton~\cite{thornton2005}, who showed that the spectra of Cayley graphs constructed over symmetric permutation groups of discrete multi-valued functions are related to the KL spectra.
-The present paper provides the general theoretical foundation, proving that temporal averaging and group-theoretic action are instances of a single information-extraction mechanism operating at different points on a $(G,L)$ continuum, with conventional processing at the degenerate endpoint $G = \{e\}$, $L \gg 1$, establishing the optimality of the symmetric group, and, through the PASE result and the ordering experiment, proving that the group selection problem is the sole remaining degree of freedom in the framework.
+The present paper provides the general theoretical foundation, proving that temporal averaging and group-theoretic action are instances of a single information-extraction mechanism operating at different points on a $(G,L)$ continuum, with conventional processing at the degenerate endpoint $G = \{e\}$, $L \gg 1$, establishing the KL transform as the optimal target attained by the matched group, and, through the PASE result and the ordering experiment, proving that the group selection problem is the sole remaining degree of freedom in the framework.

 Algebraic diversity is not an alternative viewpoint to conventional signal processing; it is a generalization.
 To see why, consider three scenarios for estimating the covariance of a signal observed in $M$ dimensions.